MXClyde/mendix-kubernetes-azure/README.md

 ### Prerequisites

 - Account with Owner role assignment on the target Azure Subscription.
+- Azure DevOps or Azure DevOps Server administrator access (needed to install Extensions)
+- App DNS records and SSL certificates (can be wildcards)

 ### Step A. Deploying Container Platform (Azure Kubernetes Service)